 National specialties/Round 2

-For more information on recruitment models and regional centres please see the 'planning your application' and 'dates & post' sections of the relevant specialty page.
+For more information on recruitment models and regional centres please see the 'planning your application' and 'interview dates & posts' sections of the relevant specialty page.

 Approval will depend on whether your cirucmstances are considered exceptional and if a change can be arranged.